The Amex Gold Card is great for people who like cooking or dining out

 Table of Contents

-Who is the Amex Gold Card for?
+Who is the American Express Gold Card for?

 It’s not just a shiny metal card: the card_name is a winner for its generous earnings on all types of food purchases, relatively straightforward credits that render the annual fee next to nothing, and its access to lucrative Membership Rewards points for travel.
 For the well-traveled foodie, this is the card for you.

-Quick Facts about the American Express Gold Card
+Quick Facts about the Amex Gold Card

 Here’s a closer look at the card_name, including everything you need to know to really make the most of this food (and travel) lover’s companion.